-- 1) your Pension Credits earned before your benefit break, times the Benefit Rate(s) in effect as of December 31 of the calendar year in which you last earned 3/12 Pension Credit before your benefit break; plus - 2) your Pension Credit(s) earned after your return to Covered Employment times the Benefit Rate(s) in effect when you retire.
+- 1. your Pension Credits earned before your benefit break, times the Benefit Rate(s) in effect as of December 31 of the calendar year in which you last earned 3/12 Pension Credit before your benefit break; plus - 2. your Pension Credit(s) earned after your return to Covered Employment times the Benefit Rate(s) in effect when you retire.

 If you have more than one benefit break during your career, these rules apply separately to each benefit break.
+See page 25 on breaks in service for more information.